Tal-lev/MelinoeCallsForAid/README.md

 # MelinoeCallsForAid

+Experimental Beta version:
 A Hades II mod that allows you to play as other Characters.

 ## Features

 - Play as Chronos
   - Requires to Reach the True Ending

+## Missing features

+- Demeter and Apollo Dash boons
+- Some of Melinoe's quips are not muted
+- Most of Chronos's quips
+- Interaction Animations may be glitchy
+- Missing Chronos Portrait in conversations (similar to Mel's Background in Zagreus Journey mod)
+- New Hammer Icon Art

 ## Installation